adlnet/xAPI-Spec/xAPI.md

 Example endpoint: ```http://example.com/xAPI/statements```

-This method may be called to fetch a single Statement or multiple Statements.
+This method is called to fetch a single Statement or multiple Statements.
 If the statementId or voidedStatementId parameter is specified a single Statement is returned.

 Otherwise returns: A [StatementResult](#retstmts) Object,